shipyardapp/Shipyard-Documentation/docs/how-tos/triggers/edit-schedule-trigger.md

   - trigger
 ---

-# How to Edit a Schedule Trigger
+# How to Add a Schedule Trigger

 ## Overview

-Setting up Schedule Triggers requires answering 3 distinct questions.
+If you want to automate a Vessel or Fleet to run at a specific time on a repeated schedule, you'll want to add a [Schedule Trigger](../../reference/triggers/schedule-triggers.md).
+These require answering 3 distinct questions.

-- **How often** do you want the Vessel to run?
+- **How often** do you want the element to run?
-- **When do** you want the Vessel to run?
+- **When do** you want the element to run?
-- **What time** do you want the Vessel to run?
+- **What time** do you want the element to run?

 These 3 questions together define one distinct schedule.
+This how to guide will walk you through the steps to edit a schedule Trigger.

 ## Steps

-1. Edit a Vessel and navigate to the "Schedule" tab.
+1. Navigate the specific Vessel or Fleet that you want to add schedules to.
-2. Click the "Automated" Button.
+2. Click the **Triggers** tab.
-3. Click the "Plus" icon
+3. Click the **+** icon underneath the Schedules header.
 4. Select an option for "How Often?".
 Your choices are hourly, daily, weekly, or monthly.
 5. Select an option for "When?".
    - If you selected "Monthly" in the previous step, your options will be numeric dates.